seppeljordan/nix-prefetch-github/README.rst

 This module implements a python function and a command line tool to help you fetch sources from github when using ``fetchFromGitHub``.

+This program can be distributed under the conditions of the GNU Public License Version 3.
+Check out ``LICENSE.txt`` to read the license text.

 command line example
 --------------------